 - A good mat to place underneath this toy feeder is the Wetnox Bowl Mat X-Large.
 It may be bigger than most people would want but it is perfect if you want your cat to sit comfortably while eating and the pieces fall on the mat instead crossing the floor to be stepped on.

 - To increase the challenge for your cat and make this treat feeder more of a puzzle, place balls into the tunnels.

 - If you want to go away for a few days and feed your cat in a slower way than a regular bowl, you can attach the Trixie Tunnel to an automatic feeder.
 You can see a customer photo here.

 The Trixie Tunnel Self Feeder for cats it is a good treat dispenser that works as advertised and it gives cats the challenge of working to get their food as they would do in the wild.

 The unit design is more suitable as a treat feeder than a daily feeder.
 If used as a daily feeder it will work as gravity feeder which means it won’t reduce your cat food intake, plus you won’t be able to feed your cat for several days as the holder is not big enough.
 The best way to use this treat toy dispenser is:

 - To put some treats in a single portion to slow down your cat when eating or,

 - To use it as a daily feeder pouring small amounts of food at a time and adjusting very well the feeder to the kibble size so the food does not get released all at once or either get stuck.
 To increase the challenge you can put some obstacles in the tunnels for your cat to sort them out.
-A more ingenious way is to attach the Trixie to a reliable automatic feeder.
+A more ingenious way is to connect the Trixie to a reliable automatic feeder.